 The annual general meeting of GRAWE RE is responsible for the decision taking regarding dividend payments.
 The Board of Directors has to submit to the annual general meeting a proposal for the dividend payment.
-For the year 2018 a dividend payment of kEUR 5,000 will be proposed.
-On the 4 December 2018 the Board of Directors agreed on a dividend payment from the accumulated retained earnings of years 1999-2005 with both years inclusive amounting to kEUR 33,400.
-The proposal was approved on 12 December 2018 at an Extraordinary General Meeting also by the shareholders and the payment was executed.
+For the year 2019 a dividend payment of kEUR 5,000 will be proposed.
+Following the latest developments from the Covid-19 virus epidemic and the relevant guidance issued by the local supervisory this proposal may change.